cardano-foundation/CIPs/CIP-0043/README.md

 * A verification function for ECDSA signatures using the SECP256k1 curve; and
 * A verification function for Schnorr signatures using the SECP256k1 curve.

-These would be based on `libsecp256k1`, a reference implementation of both kinds of signature scheme in C. This implementation would be called from Haskell using direct bindings to C. This implementation would be implemented in `cardano-base`, with new builtins in Plutus Core on the basis of the `cardano-base`-provided interface for signature schemes.
+These would be based on [`secp256k1`](https://github.com/bitcoin-core/secp256k1), a reference implementation of both kinds of signature scheme in C. This implementation would be called from Haskell using direct bindings to C. These bindings would be defined in `cardano-base`, using its existing `DSIGN` interface, with new builtins in Plutus Core on the basis of the `DSIGN` interface for both schemes.

 The builtins would be costed as follows: ECDSA signature verification has constant cost, as the message, verification key and signature are all